Somewhat Resilient

 Not entirely.
 We think AI will take over some tasks, but not the whole job.

 What stays human is the reasoning behind the number.
-Interpreting neighborhood dynamics, unusual buyer behavior, and legally defensible value conclusions still requires judgment that AI cannot replicate reliably.
-The Consumer Financial Protection Bureau has also finalized rules requiring safeguards around algorithmic appraisal tools, including nondiscrimination protections, which means a licensed human still has to sign off [6].
+Interpreting neighborhood dynamics, unusual buyer behavior, and tricky comparable sales still requires judgment that AI cannot yet replicate in a legally defensible way.
+The Consumer Financial Protection Bureau has finalized rules requiring that algorithmic appraisal tools include safeguards against bias and data manipulation [6], which means a licensed human still has to sign off on every valuation.
+That legal accountability keeps people in the loop.

 Reveal More